ngyupeng/tp/docs/DeveloperGuide.md

   Use case ends.

 **Use case: UC3.
-List all persons**
+List all persons and events**
 - **MSS**
-1. User requests to list persons.
+1. User requests to list persons and events.
-2. AddressBook shows a list of persons.
+2. AddressBook shows a list of persons and events.
    Use case ends.

 - **Extensions**